-Below are the categories of personal data UW-Madison collects and uses in relation to EU/EEA processing activities.
-The University also identifies the purposes and legal bases for processing personal data.
+Below are the categories of personal data, as defined under the GDPR, which UW–Madison collects and uses in relation to EU/EEA processing activities.
+UW–Madison also identifies the purposes and legal bases for processing personal data.
 While each category has specific identified purposes, the summary of how we use data in Section II also applies.

 Websites and Mobile Applications

 We collect personal data from visitors and users of any of UW–Madison’s websites and mobile applications such as browser and device type, IP address, and pages visited.
 We also gather the data that is entered into various web forms.
 The personal data is used to respond to your inquiries and to conduct analytics to maintain and improve our websites and mobile platforms as well as provide you with relevant marketing and other communications.

 The legal basis for this type of data use includes: (1) facilitating transactions requested by you and to meet our contractual obligations, e.g., registering participants for events; (2) UW–Madison’s legitimate interests (such as analytics); (3) your consent, where applicable.

 We collect personal data from prospective and enrolled students such as contact information, demographic information — race, gender, age, education history, family information, testing history, personal financial information, and payment information.
 The personal data collected during the admissions process by UW–Madison or by third parties on the University’s behalf is primarily used for the purposes of: considering a potential student’s candidacy for admission to the relevant School/College, program or course; evaluating your eligibility for financial aid, if applicable; and, if you are admitted and enroll, facilitating your education and access to university programs and services.